nmdguerreiro/bitoiu.github.com/_posts/2013-11-1-venn-lessons.md

 {% endhighlight javascript %}

 The key here is to set `enumerable` to false and job done.
-Soon after this change I had the intersection and union functions ready.
+Soon after this change, I had the intersection and union functions ready.

-After this, I took a break from venn, and it was until I noticed I had a few downloads on npm that I though of finishing it.
+After this, I took a break from venn, and it was until I noticed I had a few downloads on npm that I thought of finishing it.
 At that point I felt the urge to take another look at the code and complete it by implementing custom key functions and the `not` operation.

 ###keeping state